Spokeo/rack_health_check/README.md

     $ gem install health_check

+The Rails railtie will handle everything else.

 ## Non-Rails Environment Setup
   In a non-rails environment simply add RackHealthCheck::Middleware to your middlewares

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/health_check.
+Bug reports and pull requests are welcome on GitHub at https://github.com/spokeo/health_check.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## TODO: